USAFA-ECE/ece281-book/book/lab/lab5.md

 The CPU takes 8-bit two's complement operands on `sw(7:0)` and a 3-bit operand on `sw(2:0)`.
 All values are displayed in decimal on the seven-segment display - including a minus sign for negative values.

-**btnC** steps through the following states:
+**btnC** steps through the following **four** states:

+1. Starts with a clear display (also the **reset** state)
-1. Store the 1st operand in a register and display it.
+2. Store the 1st operand in a register and display it.
-2. Store the 2nd operand in a register and display it.
+3. Store the 2nd operand in a register and display it.
-3. Display the result of the operation on the two operands.
+4. Display the result of the operation on the two operands.
-4. Clear the seven-segment display
+5. Return to the initial state.

 ## Deliverables